Distribution Types

 Since this is above the 1/100,000,000th (0.000001%) threshold, the reward would be distributed.

-In Fixed APR campaigns, users earn a predefined amount of rewards per unit of liquidity at a set rate.
+In fixed reward rate campaigns, users earn a predefined amount of rewards per unit of liquidity at a set rate.

 Key Characteristics